TheGigaMaster/Personal-BL3-mods/Raid Boss Mod/README.md

 AI_tree hasn't had anything worthwile yet, but it seems to dictate how they'll attack.

-The AItree for larva uses `/Game/Enemies/Varkid/_Shared/_Design/Actions` to help dictate the action it'll do, and uses `/Game/Enemies/Varkid/_Shared/_Design/Balance/Table_Varkid_Attacks` for damage
+The AItree for larva uses `/Game/Enemies/Varkid/_Shared/_Design/Actions` to help dictate the action it'll do, and uses `/Game/Enemies/Varkid/_Shared/_Design/Balance/Table_Varkid_Attacks` for damage.
+What I suspect is that it uses the base game for the normal evoultion attacks, and it's own table for raid boss attacks.

 MainAIAction dictates how they'll act (i think)